 The military is now testing nearly 400 bases and has confirmed water contamination at or near more than three dozen, according to an analysis of data by the Inquirer and Daily News.
 The new numbers offer the best look to date at the potential scope of the problem.

 But despite more than $150 million spent on the effort so far, the process has been slow and seemingly disjointed.
-The Air Force, for instance, has completed sampling at nearly all of its targeted bases; the Navy, barely 10 percent.
-The Army has not begun.
+The Air Force, for instance, has completed the first step in a three-pronged cleanup process at nearly all of its targeted bases; the Navy, barely 10 percent.
+The Army is in the planning phase of its process.
 The branches and the Pentagon say they are coordinating, but have varying responses on how many bases must be tested, and limited information about remediation timelines and cost.

 The lack of answers has been so confounding that Sen. Bob Casey (D., Pa.) moved to amend the defense spending bill to compel the Pentagon to release a list of all bases that used the foam.